oracle/truffleruby/doc/user/truffleruby-additions.md

 `TruffleRuby.native?` reports if TruffleRuby is compiled as a native image.

-`TruffleRuby.sulong?` reports if TruffleRuby has the GraalVM LLVM Runtime for C extensions available.
+`TruffleRuby.cexts?` reports if TruffleRuby has the GraalVM LLVM Runtime for C extensions available.

 `TruffleRuby.revision` reports the source control revision used to build